Lynnes001/Webapplication-project/Phase 1 - Data Collection Module/Song_Yang_Realtime_Python/README.md

-# Python Realtime Stock Data on Yahoo Finance using Http Request
+# Realtime Stock Data Getter
+This program is in python, getting information on Yahoo Finance using Http Request.

-# How to run:
-# Instruction for background service Python Realtime Stock on Yahoo Finance.
-## How to run in bash
+### How to run in bash
 1. Find RealtimeRun.py in the parent folder and enter the folder
 2. Run is bash `bash python RealtimeRun.py <StockSymbol> <runtime(min)>`
     - Example: the following command will fetch AMZN realtime stock price for 10 minutes.
       > python RealtimeRun.py AMZN 10

+    *RealtimeRun.py is just a service container, the core code is actually in Song_Yang_Realtime_Python/Song_Yang_Realtime_Data.py

-## How to run in jupyter
+### How to run in jupyter
-1. Find RealtimeRun.py in the parent folder and enter the folder
+1. Find and open Song_Yang_Historical.ipynb in this folder with jupyter
-2. Run is bash `bash python RealtimeRun.py <StockSymbol> <runtime(min)>`
-    - Example: the following command will fetch AMZN realtime stock price for 10 minutes.
-      > python RealtimeRun.py AMZN 10
+2. Simply run each steps.